 In recent years a substantial part of SBAB's core bank IT-systems have been replaced.
-Some IT-systems are stil somewhat outdated and will be superseded in the first quarter of 2025.
+Some IT-systems are still somewhat outdated and will be superseded.
 SBAB's IT strategy has clearly defined goals and priorities to ensure that the identified risks are managed appropriately.
 The development and outcome related to the projects duration and cost are closely monitored by the management body and the Board.
 The agile approach with shorter lead times as well as closer intervals between deployment to production increases flexibility and enables efficiency.

-Financial crime
+• Financial crime